dvidelabs/flatcc/README.md

     ...
     MyGame_Example_Monster_create_as_root(B, ...);

-The `create_as_root` call automatically uses type specific identifier.

-This file identifier is designed to be human readable.
+The `create_as_root` call automatically uses the file identifier associated with the table in question.
+Tables normally all use the same either null or the schema `file_identifer` unless overridden by the user, or if included from a schema with a different identifier.

+### Type Identifiers

-An alternative identifier uses a type hash which maps the fully qualified name of a type to a 4 byte hash.
-In this example the hash is derived from the string "MyGame.Example.Monster" and is the same for all FlatBuffer code generators that supports hash types:
+Type identifier use a type hash which maps the fully qualified name of a type to a 4 byte hash.
+The type hash, or just type, is a 32-bit native value and the type identifier is a 4 character little endian encoded string of the same value.

+In this example the hash is derived from the string "MyGame.Example.Monster" and is the same for all FlatBuffer code generators that supports hash types.

+The value 0 is used to indicate that one does not care about the identifier in the buffer.

     ...
     MyGame_Example_Monster_create_as_typed_root(B, ...);